 With winter approaching, we all will see a decline in productivity that will prevent us from making progress in things we wish we could.

-Here are 15 lifestyle hacks and tricks to help you improve your Productivity.
+Here are 15 lifestyle hacks and tricks to help you improve your productivity.

-1. Notification Blackout
+1) Notification Blackout

-Getting into a productive state of mind is not always easy, however having a smartphone buzz every few minutes with emails, texts and other notifications can be immensely distracting.
+Getting into a productive state of mind is not always easy, however having a smartphone buzz every few minutes with emails, texts, and other notifications can be immensely distracting.

 Turning off notifications can help you settle into your work and keep you focused on what needs to be done.
-Most smartphone have a ‘Do Not Disturb’ feature which hides all notifications for a specified time period; this is a perfect tool to help you settle into your working zone.
+Most smartphones have a ‘Do Not Disturb’ feature which hides all notifications for a specified time period; this is a perfect tool to help you settle into your working zone.

-2. Avoid Social Media & the News
+2) Avoid Social Media & the News

 Social media is a living organism, constantly alive with the status and tweets of millions of people worldwide.
 Avoiding social media can be difficult as it provides a tempting connection with hundreds of users within seconds.
 Although funny pictures and entertaining videos seem like a fun use of time, they are the biggest productivity killers online.
 Cutting out social media will help you focus your mind on progressing on which tasks need to be done.

-3. Morning Exercise
+3) Morning Exercise

-Water is essential to for your health and wellbeing.
+Water is essential for your health and wellbeing.
 Like every living thing, our bodies perform best when fully hydrated.
 Constantly consuming water throughout the day can help your productivity tenfold.
 All leading essay writing services suggest to students that they take bottles of water into any examinations as they can keep students refreshed and alert.

 If you work hard, relaxing and resting can be extremely beneficial.
 By sitting down, having a cup of tea and watching a little bit of television you can boost your morale and the break allows your concentration to become more focused upon your return to work.

-6. Pet-friendly Work Environment
+6) Pet-friendly Work Environment

 Studies show that pets improve our well-being physically as well as mentally.
 Although at times they may seem like more of a distraction, by having your dog or cat near, they can give you that mental boost you need to get the job done.

-7. Don’t be such a Perfectionist
+7) Don’t be such a Perfectionist

 Stop spending countless hours on making changes that will improve your work by 5%, when that time could be better spent relaxing, refocusing or moving onto your next task.

-8. Tidy up!
+8) Tidy up!

 A clean work station brings out the best in your mental ability.
-An untidy desk can cause feelings of nervousness, unease and anxiety, three things your levels of productivity could do without.
+An untidy desk can cause feelings of nervousness, unease, and anxiety, three things your levels of productivity could do without.

-9. Morning Fuel
+9) Morning Fuel

 It is a source of fuel for your body and mind and will get your off to a good start in the day.

-10. Two minute Rule
+10) Two minute Rule